 “You always do that!”

 “You’re doing it again.
 This proves you’re hopeless.
 Do you believe me now?”

 And sometimes, on the really good days,

 Yeah, that’s a thought that plays in my head.
 Not infrequently.
 Does it in yours?
 Like I say, the people who get to do their jobs, just try to get done what needs getting done, without the pleasure of such an inner dialogue, they have some privileges they probably don’t appreciate.

 Another image that’s helped me is the fishhook.
 A wonderful late mentor, Rowena, taught me that those negative thoughts and emotions are like baited hooks floating by.
 I don’t have to bite down and poke the hook through my cheek and get drug around on that line.
 But it’s tempting.
 That thought has an emotional draw to me that lures me (see what I did there) to bite.
-As I negotiate my peace, I become more conscious of the hook, less induced by the bait, more mindful that I have not enjoyed the bloody, punctured face or flopping around out of control.
-All of this is simile, of course, but the time and energy sucked down by those thoughts is quite real and literal.
+As I negotiate my peace, I become more conscious of the hook, less induced by the bait, more mindful that I have not enjoyed having a bloody, punctured face or flopping around out of control while the line yanks me.
+All of this is simile, of course, but the time and energy sucked down by those thoughts is quite literal and real.

 I’m really curious, for those of you who also deal with thoughts like these in your own head, what works for you?
 How do you disarm them or take away their power?
 Does anything help you to ignore them?
 What have you learned about negotiating peace with your own existence?

 In addition to the strategies I described, the other thing that helps me is remembering that I never win arguments with myself (or Satan) about my own faults and shortcomings.
 When I get suckered into hunkering down and trying to fight back, I lose.
 Every freaking time.